Allie Jagielo ('11) with her classmates at the Univesity of Iowa's Physician Assistant Studies program.

 - A variety of technical standards as declared by the institution (for example: University of Iowa Physician Assistant Program Technical Standards)

 Click here to see a sample Cornell College course timeline.

-The Dimensions Resource Center has additional resources that can assist you such as GRE test preparation books, PA program comparisons, and both personal statement and interview guides.
+The Dimensions Resource Center has additional resources that can assist you in preparing to apply to physician assistant programs, including GRE test preparation books.